19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 [16/93]

-(2) The Chief Justice may appoint one or more of the Judges of Appeal as vice-presidents of the Court of Appeal.
+(2) The Chief Justice shall be the President of the Court of Appeal, and may appoint one or more of the Judges of Appeal as Vice‑Presidents of the Court of Appeal.

 [16/93]

+[Act 42 of 2014 wef 01/01/2015]

+(3) A Judge of the High Court, a Judicial Commissioner of the Supreme Court or a Senior Judge of the Supreme Court may, if the Chief Justice so requires, sit in the Court of Appeal.

+[Act 42 of 2014 wef 01/01/2015]

+(4) An International Judge of the Supreme Court may, if the Chief Justice so requires, sit in the Court of Appeal in an appeal from any judgment or order of the Singapore International Commercial Court.

+[Act 42 of 2014 wef 01/01/2015]

-(3) A Judge of the High Court may, on the request of the Chief Justice, sit as a judge of the Court of Appeal, in which case he shall have all the jurisdiction, powers and privileges of a judge of the Court of Appeal.
+(5) A person sitting in the Court of Appeal in accordance with subsection (3) or (4) shall have all the jurisdiction, powers and privileges of a Judge of Appeal sitting in the Court of Appeal.

-[16/93]
+[Act 42 of 2014 wef 01/01/2015]

+(6) The person who presides over a sitting of the Court of Appeal shall be determined as follows:

-(4) The Chief Justice shall be the President of the Court of Appeal and, in his absence for any cause, the presidency shall be determined in accordance with the order of precedence prescribed in section 4.
+(a) where the Court of Appeal includes one or more Judges of the Supreme Court specified in section 4, the person shall be determined according to the order of precedence prescribed in that section;

-[16/93]
+(b) where the Court of Appeal does not include any Judge of the Supreme Court specified in section 4, the Chief Justice shall appoint a person to preside.

+[Act 42 of 2014 wef 01/01/2015]

 ### Jurisdiction of Court of Appeal